 Hi, lovelies.
-Here’s my month in books, movies, and games.
+Here’s my month in books, movies, television, and games.

 Don’t Fear the Reaper by Stephen Graham Jones is the second book of the Indian Lake Trilogy.
 Four years after the deadly events of the first book, Jennifer “Jade” Daniels is released released from when her murder conviction is overturned.
 She returns to her home in the rural lake town of Proofrock a different person.
 After the trauma of surviving the Independence Day Massacre and the years being ground down by the prison system, Jade has revert to her birth name of Jennifer and is more reserved.
 She has let go of her obsession with slasher movies and attempts to let go of the past.

 But fate does not allow her to go free — and just as she is released, convicted serial killer Dark Mill South escapes from a prison transport near the town and he takes up his role of murderer at large, beginning to kill off teenagers in a way that replicates classic horror movies.
 In order to survive, Jade is going to have to team up with old friends and find the new final girl in order to prepare her for what’s coming.

 Don’t Fear the Reaper is another fantastic story from Jones and I particularly love Jade’s journey in this book, as she regains her courage, anger, and forthrightness.
 Along with working through her trauma, she allows herself to grow connected with, care about, and in some cases forgive the people around her (something she wasn’t able to allow for when she was younger).
 She has learned that these connections matter and her care for them is a driving force of her regained strength.